briansan/node/master/usage/assigning-ip-addresses-topology.md

 This guide only applies if you are using {{site.prodname}} IPAM.

-**Labeled Nodes**
+**Labeled nodes**

-In order to assign IP pools to specific Nodes, these Nodes must be labeled.
+In order to assign IP pools to specific nodes, these nodes must be labeled.
 See the documentation for [calicoctl label]({{site.baseurl}}/{{page.version}}/reference/calicoctl/commands/label) and [kubectl label](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes/#add-a-label-to-a-node) for more information on how to do this.
 We recommend using `kubectl label`.

 ### Example: Kubernetes

-In this example, we created a cluster with 4 nodes across 2 racks (2 nodes/rack).
+In this example, we created a cluster with four nodes across two racks (two nodes/rack).
 Consider the following:

 ```
        -------------------